Chocolate Milk Makes a Difference for High School Athletes

 About The Guest Author

 Andy attended the University of Oklahoma where he received Bachelor’s degrees in Exercise Science and Psychology.
-He spent two years as a research assistant in the Sports Nutrition & Body Composition Laboratory.
-Andy earned professional certifications from the National College Reading & Learning Association and the National Strength & Conditioning Association.
 Andy continued his graduate education at the University of Texas at Austin.
 While earning his Master’s degree in Sports Performance & Psychology, Andy remained at UT-Austin for his Doctorate in Kinesiology, and studied innovations in reducing sports concussions, exercise recovery nutrition, and applied anatomy education for health professions.
-During his six years in Austin, Andy was a varsity football coach and director of sports performance at two area high schools.
-Andy made the transition into medical education in 2016 as a graduate teaching assistant at the Dell Medical School in Austin.
 In 2017, Andy was selected as the inaugural Post-doctoral Fellow in Medical Education at the Duke University School of Medicine, studying the integration of foundational and clinical sciences in medical schools.
 While at Duke, Andy was selected as a 2018 scholar for the prestigious Harvard–Macy Institute program for Health Professions Educators; a program to which he returned as a faculty member in 2019.
-Andy is now a founding faculty member of the new TCU & UNTHSC School of Medicine in Ft.
-Worth, where he is an Assistant Professor of medical education.
-Andy’s primary role is the integration of applied anatomy and physiology, and is the directing member of the novel “Experiential Learning” Lab.
-Andy has been an invited speaker at regional, national, and international conferences to speak on his work in education, as well as his research in the use of chocolate milk in sports recovery.
-He continues to consult with area high schools in the Dallas/Ft.
-Worth area on improving sports performance and safety through physical training and nutrition.
-In 2018, Andy was immeasurably blessed to marry his beautiful wife, Grace.
+Andy is now a founding faculty member of the new Texas Christian University and the University of North Texas Health Sciences Center School of Medicine in Fort Worth, where he is an Assistant Professor of medical education.